dgilford/tcpyPI/README.md

 * [Numba](http://numba.pydata.org/)

 Not required by tcpyPI---but highly recommended!---is the versatility in calculating PI over large datasets provided by [xarray](http://xarray.pydata.org/en/stable/).
-Dependancy versions and the associated tcpyPI updates are handled by [Dependabot](https://dependabot.com/).
+Dependancy versions were originally handled by [Dependabot](https://dependabot.com/), but the code was not resilient to these changes to they are currently defunct (as of 10 August 2022).
+Please [notify me](mailto:dgilford@climatecentral.org) immediately if installation problems persist.

 ### Python Implementation of "pc_min" (BE02 PI Calculator)